kaz-utashiro/greple/README.md

 If the package name is declared properly, `__DATA__` section in the module file will be interpreted same as `.greplerc` file content.

+Using __-M__ without module argument will print available module list.
 Option __--man__ will display module document when used with __-M__ option.
 Use __--show__ option to see the module itself.